premodelling/infections/README.md

 <br>

-**Of interest**, if we have time, a map that illustrates the fraction of LTLA patients that a NHS trust receives from each contributing LTLA, and perhaps catchment estimates.  **Required for the report**, an illustration of the data sources, the weights calculations steps, and the data integration steps/processes that led to the design matrices.
+**Required for the report**, an illustration of the data sources, the weights calculations steps, and the data integration steps/processes.

 <br>
 <br>